I know you've seen them—those neon-colored ads for $500 websites. A whole website for $500. An absolute BARGAIN, right?

 The saying ‘If it sounds too good to be true, it is!’ has been around for centuries for a good reason.
 It’s freaking true!

-As a business owner, it’s important to understand what to expect from a free, cheap, or just plain bad website.
-Just because you’re not paying much for your website in the beginning, it doesn’t mean you won’t have to pay in other ways.
+As a business owner, it’s essential to understand what to expect from a free, cheap, or just plain lousy website.
+Just because you’re not paying much for your website, in the beginning, it doesn’t mean you won’t have to pay in other ways.

 If your friend's nephew made your website, the chances are it's not built up to industry standards.
 If your website was built back in the early 2010s (and hasn't been given any TLC since), then it's definitely not up to standard.
 A website isn’t just a checkbox that needs to be ticked off the list of business essentials.